 Similar to Solemn Wishes, Golden Ladybug can be activated from your hand once per turn to give 500 Life Points.
 Again, it's a great way to replenish your precious Life Points.

 Golden Ladybug can't combo with draws like Solemn Wishes can, but because it remains in your hand, it's much harder for your opponent to destroy.
 In addition, you can set this monster in defense position to block an attack if things get desperate.

 Marshmallon won't be defeating many opponents with its measly 300 attack and 500 defense, but it makes a great wall against attacks.
 Its effect prevents it from being destroyed in battle, no matter how high your foe's attack is.
 Until your opponent can destroy Marshmallon with an effect, you'll be well defended against their assault.

-Marshmallon also has an effect to inflict 1000 points of effect damage when it's flipped over from face-down defense position, adding to its usefulness.
+Marshmallon also has an effect to inflict 1000 points of effect damage when it's flipped over from face-down defense position!

 6. Metal Reflect Slime

 Metal Reflect Slime is simple, but effective.
 When activated, this trap turns into a monster with zero attack but a whopping 3000 defense.
 Few monsters can overcome that amazing wall.
 Also, once summoned, this card's monster Level is ten, making it useful for Xyz summoning Rank 10 monsters, or for Ritual Summoning high-Level beasts.

 Metal Reflect Slime forms an impressive barrier, and because it's a trap card, it doesn't use up your Normal Summon during your turn.

 With zero attack and defense, Battle Fader is the weakest of the weak.. in combat.
 But its awesome effect can make or break a duel.
 When a direct attack is declared against you, activate this card from your hand to end your opponent's Battle Phase and summon this card.